This module consists of a mix of high-level, core, low-level and

 (m,n,q), which is used to make the z-axial VTACs block-diagonal.
 Note

-that index q corresponds to
+that index \(q\) corresponds to \(s\) in this user guide.

-: a vector in the form [n1, n2, tol], which contains
+ncut: a vector in the form [\(n_1\), \(n_2\), tol], which contains the values

-the values corresponding to the keyword "MultipoleCutoff
+corresponding to the keyword "MultipoleCutoff".
+Default

-: an integer value equals to ncut(2).
+nmax2_: an integer value equals to ncut(2).

-: an optional input with logical value
+noRTR_: an optional input with logical value

-for the keyword
+.true. or .false. for the keyword

-: an optional input matrix which includes
+nselect_: an optional input matrix which includes

 information about multipole selection for different scatterers.

-oa_ldoc
+oa_ldoc (\(\text{npts}\times 4\times

-orientation averaged value of $\overline{\mathscr{C}}$ at different grid
+\text{nwavelen}\)): contains the orientation averaged value of

-points and wavelengths.
+grid points and wavelengths.

-averaged electric field intensity values at different grid points and
+contains the orientation averaged electric field intensity values at

-: a matrix determining the position of each
+p_label: a matrix determining the position of each

 grid point, whether it is inside the surrounding medium or particles,